karaoc/dayz.test/[Server-Hosting]-BookSettings.md

 ***

 ### "EnableBook"
 Bool.
-If enabled, the book will be available to be opened.
+- 0 = The book will be disabled.
+- 1 = The book will be enabled, the book is used for party and territory management but also for server rules and informations.

 ### "EnableStatusTab"
 Bool.
+- 0 = This feature will be removed from the book
-If enabled, the status tab will be available.
+- 1 = The status tab will be available.
 The status tab contains character info like health, hunger/thirst values, etc.

 ### "EnablePartyTab"
 Bool.
-If enabled, the party tab will be available.
+- 0 = This feature will be removed from the book.
+- 1 = The party tab will be available allowing players to manage and creating parties and invite players.
+You can tweak parties in the PartySettings.json

 ### "EnableServerInfoTab"
 Bool.
-If enabled, the server info tab will be available.
+- 0 = This feature will be removed from the book.
+- 1 = A server info page will be available allowing you to provide a description of your server, buttons to redirect the player to your discord, forum or other places.

 ### "EnableServerRulesTab"
 Bool.
+- 0 = This feature will be removed from the book.
-If enabled, the server rules tab will be available.
+- 1 = The server rules tab will be available.
+This page allow servers to display their rules

 ### "EnableTerritoryTab"
 Bool.
 If enabled, the territory tab will be available.
+- 0 = This feature will be removed from the book.
+- 1 = The territory tab will be available allowing players to manage their territories and invite players.
+You can tweak territories in the TerritorySettings.json

 ### "ShowServerSettings"
 Bool.
+Require "EnableServerInfoTab" to be enabled (set to 1)
+- 0 = This feature will be removed from the book.
-If enabled, the server settings will be visible in the server tab.
+- 1 = Some server settings will be displayed, helping the player to know what is enabled on the server.

 ### "ServerInfo"
 Array.
 Allow to write multiple paragraph to share informations about the server.
 A guide is [available here](https://github.com/salutesh/DayZ-Expansion-Scripts/wiki/Setting-up-the-Server-Book-Tab)